harm-nomden-sweco/ribasim_lumping/README.md

 - UGRID (https://github.com/Deltares/UGridPy)
 - XUGRID (https://github.com/Deltares/xugrid)

+### Installation
+We will make this package accessible via pypi.
+It is recommended to clone this repository because it is under development and it includes some example notebooks.

 ### Licences
 This package is developed under the MIT license.
 Reference to this package: Ribasim-Lumping (Sweco, 2023).